 Other passions are on the back burner, such as writing How Nonviolence Works, a short book that will share insights that began when I marched with Martin Luther King as a teenager, deepened when I studied Gandhi in India as a young man, and took practical form when I founded and ran NonviolenceWorks in Taos from 2002-2012.

 Here’s my concern: everywhere you look, the world is coming unraveled.
 Climate change in particular needs every one of us to take action now.
-Yet it’s impossible to fully take that on when we are blinded by our own greed and crippled by racial and gender injustice and by inequality of access to healthcare, a living wage, and even adequate food and water.
+Yet it’s impossible to fully take that on when we are blinded by our own greed and crippled by racial injustice, gender injustice and by inequality of access to healthcare, a living wage, and even adequate food and water.
 There is so much to be done…

-In response, I have fifty years of hard-earned expertise in Nonviolence and Sustainable Design, and put it to work in the two or three decades left to put that to use.
-So that’s my plan.
+What I can do is take fifty years of hard-earned expertise in Nonviolence and Sustainable Design, and put it to work in the two or three decades left to me.
+That’s my plan.

-I am indeed fortunate to be able to help – underpinning anything I pursue are my marriage, my family, and my garden, for which I am incredibly grateful.
-My life is full – and fulfilling – as it is.
+I am indeed fortunate.
+Underpinning anything I pursue are my marriage, my family, and my home and garden, for which I am incredibly grateful.
+My life is full (and fulfilling) – so let the cup runneth over!

 I hope I can contribute, if not humbly, at least gracefully.
 My working website title is “Vishu Magee Creative.”
 At risk of appearing pretentious, the title reflects how I want to feel from here on out.